Linsell History, Family Crest & Coats of Arms

 Early History of the Linsell family

-Another 141 words (10 lines of text) are included under the topic Early Linsell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Linsell research.
+Another 71 words (5 lines of text) are included under the topic Early Linsell History in all our PDF Extended History products and printed products wherever possible.

 Linsell Spelling Variations

 Spelling variations of this family name include: Lindsell, Linsell, Lindsale, Linsall, Lindsall and others.

 Early Notables of the Linsell family (pre 1700)